-Anode materials discovery example
+Anode materials discovery examples

+1.)
 Understanding ion intercalation and degradation mechanisms

 Charge photometry provided new insights into the impact of fast charging on a newly developed anode material, Nb14W3O44 (NWO).